Meet our charity partners

 Refugee Union is a union of protection claimants in Hong Kong with the aim of safeguarding refugee rights and improving the protection, well-being and future prospect of all refugees.

-Angels for Children works with charities in Asia to help raise awareness to their need.
-In Hong Kong they have partnered with SoCO, Society for Community Organisation.
+Angels for Children works with four children's charities in Asia to help raise awareness to their needs.
+In Hong Kong they work closely with SoCO, Society for Community Organisation.
 Formed in 1972 SoCO works to bring equal rights and opportunities to those marginalised in Hong Kong.

 Some of our sellers may chose to make monetary donations when their items sell with us.
 They can choose where their proceeds go to from these charities: